 What is a woodlot/woodland?

-Yes, the overall intention of this bylaw is to address clear cutting of woodlots and woodlands.
-A “Clear Cut” means “the removal of all, or substantially all, of the Trees within any portion of a Woodland or Woodlot, where the area of the Woodland or Woodlot from which the Trees are removed is in excess of 0.1 hectare (0.25 acres).”
+Yes, the overall intention of this bylaw is to address the clear-cutting of woodlots and woodlands.
+A “Clear Cut” means “the removal of all, or substantially all, of the Trees within any portion of a Woodland or Woodlot, where the area of the Woodland or Woodlot from which the Trees are removed is in excess of 0.1 hectares (0.25 acres).”

 If less than 0.1 hectares (approximately a ¼ acre) of the Woodlot/Woodland is removed, then this is not considered Clear Cutting under the bylaw.
 So some selective harvesting is still permitted.

 However, property owners are cautioned to carefully follow the terms of the bylaw and not remove more trees than are permitted.
 For example, access routes through a Woodland/Woodlot that require tree removal count towards the total amount removed.
 Property owners are cautioned that enforcement officers will look at the totality of the cutting performed to determine if there has been an offence.
 Owners should not try to find a loophole by performing a series of cuts to attempt to avoid the application of the bylaw.

 Property owners are also cautioned that this bylaw is just one law to consider.
 There may also be provincial or federal laws that apply to a particular Woodlot or Woodland, for example regarding species at risk habitat.

 Does this apply to only agricultural properties or all properties?

 The by-law applies to all Woodlands and Woodlots in the geographic limits of the Municipality, including those that are located in urban settings.

 What can occur if I don’t follow the bylaw?